Dan-Levi/wpbridge-for-rust/readme.txt

 === WPBridge ===
 Contributors: danlevi
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=T7FNEG2D2ELC8
-Tags: rust, gaming, rest, rest-api, shortcode, shortcodes Requires at least: 5.8
+Tags: rust, gaming, rest, rest-api
+Requires at least: 5.8
-Tested up to: 5.8
+Tested up to: 5.8.1
 Requires PHP: 7.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Integrate Rust servers with WordPress and bump user experience of your server by adding updated server and player statistics.
+WPBridge integrates Wordpress sites with Rust servers to show player statistics and server information.

 == Description ==

-Thank you for your interest in my plugin.
-WPBridge adds a collection of ready to use shortcodes with powerful functionality.
-[A shortcodes is a shortcut to add features to your website that would normally require lots of complicated computer code and technical ability. ](https://wordpress.com/support/shortcodes/)

-The shortcodes enables you to always show updated server and player statistics without any need of programming skills.
-This is perfect if you want to add the extra touch to user experience of your server frontend.

-Share an overview of player statistics such as number of kills, headshots, suicides, wounded, server ip and port, active players online, join server now link, and much much more to the Rust community.
+WPBridge is a WordPress plugin that enables you to show nearly real time server and player statistics on your site.
+This is perfect for you who want an overview over player statistics such as; number of kills, headshots, suicides, server ip, server port and much more.

 == Features ==

-* Communicates securely with Rust servers.
-* Adds several functional shortcodes.
+* Several shortcodes.
 * Works great with Elementor.

-== Installation ==

-This plugin can be installed directly from your site.

-* Log in and navigate to _Plugins &rarr; Add New.
-* Type "WPBridge" into the Search and hit Enter.
-* Locate the WPBridge plugin in the list of search results and click **Install Now**.
-* Once installed, click the Activate link.

-It can also be installed manually.

-* Download the WPBridge plugin from WordPress.org.
-* Unzip the package and move to your plugins directory.
-* Log into WordPress and navigate to the Plugins screen.
-* Locate WPBridge in the list and click the *Activate* link.

 == Usage ==